Original Date: 8/26/2019 Published Date: 7/26/2020

 Another favorite additive for itchy skin is oatmeal.
-Make sure that you blend the oatmeal into a very fine powder and run under the water.
+Make sure that you blend the oatmeal into an excellent powder and run under the water.
 The powder moisturizes and soothes inflammation caused by both skin conditions and bug bites.

 The additions are based on your needs.
-Like my African ancestors, adding essential oils, (my favorites) lavender or eucalyptus take an ordinary bath to praise-worthy.
+Like my African ancestors, adding essential oils, (my favorites) lavender or eucalyptus takes an ordinary bath to praiseworthy.
 Another idea that comes straight from the Mother Land is adding charcoal to your bath.
 Specifically, the women of the Himba tribe take smoke baths.
-Interestingly enough, there isn't water involved in their smoke baths but when added to water, activated charcoal absorbs dirt and oil from the skin.
+Interestingly enough, there isn't water involved in their smoke baths, but activated charcoal absorbs dirt and oil from the skin when added to water.
 It's best for oily skin.

 My mom enjoys a workout recovery Epsom salt (magnesium sulfate) bath, which provides relief from muscle pain.
 Bathing in Epsom salts is also said to reduce bloating, stress, and symptoms of arthritis.
 My mother-in-law enjoys a daily bubble bath after a long day at work as a way to relax and transition into a restful evening rhythm.